 Best Practices

-Gabriel Fairman, founder and CEO of Bureau Works, is a “young veteran” of the language services industry, having set up a translation business in 2005 that became a technology company in 2021.
+Gabriel Fairman, founder and CEO of Bureau Works, started a translation business in 2005 that became a technology company in 2021.

 Rodrigo Demetrio